atomhax/WarNauts/README.md

   - Frontline Portal (Makes units spawn at it instead of the arrow)

 Nedrex
-  - Sandbag Dropper
+  - Sandbag Dropper- Done
-  - Shotgun Tank
+  - Shotgun Tank- Done
-  - Wonky lanes
+  - Wonky lanes- Done
-  - Explodes on death
+  - Explodes on death- Done

 Nameless Deception Race
   - Unit that comes out the opponent's side